Symptoms of weakness after severe trauma or accident in Dogs

 Basics and possible causes

 Trauma or an accident in dogs can be caused by various events, such as a car accident, a fall from a great height, or an attack by another animal.
-Such events often lead to injuries that significantly strain the body and cause a variety of physical reactions.
+Such events often lead to injuries that place considerable strain on the body and trigger a variety of physical reactions.

-In the case of severe trauma, hypovolemic shock may occur due to significant blood loss.
-This leads to a reduced blood flow to the organs, which in turn causes weakness.
-The dog’s body reacts to this condition with an increased heart rate and rapid breathing to compensate for the lack of oxygen.
+Severe trauma can lead to hypovolemic shock, which occurs due to significant blood loss.
+This leads to decreased blood flow to the organs, which in turn causes weakness.
+The dog’s body responds to this condition with an increased heart rate and rapid breathing to compensate for the lack of oxygen.

-In addition, internal injuries such as Bleeding, organ ruptures, or fractures can lead to weakness.
-These injuries impair the normal function of the affected organs and tissues and can cause significant Pain, which further weakens the dog.
+Additionally, internal injuries such as bleeding, organ ruptures, or fractures can lead to weakness.
+These injuries impair the normal function of the affected organs and tissues and can lead to significant pain, which further weakens the dog.

-Another possible result of trauma is neurogenic shock, which is caused by a disturbance of the nervous system.
-This can be caused by a spinal cord injury or traumatic brain injury, both of which impair the body’s ability to regulate normal function.
+Another possible result of trauma is neurogenic shock, caused by a disruption of the nervous system.
+This can happen through a spinal cord injury or traumatic brain injury, both of which impair the body’s ability to regulate normal function.

 Typical accompanying symptoms